 Managing Your Voice Mail:

 Setting up and managing your voice mail is an important part of using your Department of Public Safety phone.
 This First-Time User Guide will walk you through the steps to complete the initial setup of your voice mail and give you the steps to recording your message and retrieving messages.
 If you would like more detailed information on how to perform important tasks when using the Modular Messaging system, check out this Quick Reference Guide.

 DPS Phone System Engineered for Reliability

-A PBX (private branch exchange) is a telephone system technology used within the Department of Public Safety that connects our telephone sets to leased telephone lines that are provided by local telephone company or public switched telephone network (PSTN).
+A PBX (private branch exchange) is a telephone system technology used within the Department of Public Safety that connects our telephone sets to leased telephone lines that are provided by a local telephone company or public switched telephone network (PSTN).
 In business applications, the primary purpose of a PBX is to save the cost of requiring a dedicated telephone line for each employee.
 If a business has 100 employees, it would be reasonable to assume not all employees would be using their telephone at the same time.
 With this assumption, a company may only lease 50 telephone lines from the local telephone company and use the PBX system to share the use of these lines.

 In a public safety environment cost savings are also important, however the primary purpose is reliability.
 In our systems we connect the PBX to both the local telephone company leased lines and the department's microwave system.
 With the microwave connections, if local phone company lines are unavailable, calls are routed to the headquarters PBX for processing and inter-office calling is uninterrupted.
 Additionally, all PBX equipment is supported by uninterruptible power systems and back up generators.